Vallejo (band)

 Vallejo is an American rock band founded by three brothers, AJ Vallejo (eldest twin), Alex Vallejo (younger twin) and Omar Vallejo (youngest brother), in Austin, Texas.
-The Vallejo brothers were born and raised in El Campo, Texas, later moving to Alabaster, Alabama, a suburb of Birmingham, Alabama, during their pre-teen years.
-The band has released 12 full-length albums, starting in 1991 with their self-titled debut Sins on the now-defunct Birmingham, Alabama, indie label Chapel Lane.
+The Vallejo brothers were born in El Campo, Texas and grew up there.
+Later, during their pre-teen years they moved to Alabaster, Alabama, a suburb of Birmingham.
+The band has released 12 full-length albums, starting in 1991 with their self-titled debut Sins on Chapel Lane, an indie Birmingham label which is defunct.

+Background

-Not long after their move in January 1995 to Austin, Texas, the group was signed to a multi-album and exclusive co-publishing deal to Chicago Record's Bobby Francavillo, with producer Steve Peck signed on as the debut album's producer.
-Gaining a good amount of active rock radio airplay from their 1997 debut album "1969" featuring singles "Boogieman" and "Just Another Day", imi signed a major distribution and marketing deal with TVT Records in New York, where the debut album was re-released - gaining more rave reviews, kicking open many doors for Vallejo who went on to tour nationwide becoming a 'dangerous live act' as described by AustinLive.
-The followup to "1969", Beautiful Life, engineered, produced, and mixed by Neiil King, was recorded at The Record Plant in Sausalito, California, and released in 1998.
+Not long after their move in January 1995 to Austin, the group was signed to a multi-album and exclusive co-publishing deal to Chicago Records' Bobby Francavillo, with Steve Peck as the debut album's producer.
+Gaining a good amount of active rock radio airplay from their 1997 debut album "1969" featuring singles "Boogieman" and "Just Another Day", they signed a major distribution and marketing deal with TVT Records in New York, where the debut album was re-released - receiving rave reviews opening doors for Vallejo who went on to tour nationwide becoming a 'dangerous live act' as described by AustinLive.
+The followup to "1969", Beautiful Life, engineered, produced, and mixed by Neil King, was recorded at Record Plant in Sausalito, California and released in 1998.
 Now on imi/TVT, the album was received with less enthusiastic radio response resulting in TVT's decision to pull back promotion after a timid reaction to the single released by the band with Beastie Boys' DJ Hurricane.
 Bittersweet perhaps that this single, 'Snake In The Grass' would later resurface a decade later on two episodes of HBO's hit-series True Blood to much renewed airplay worldwide.

-After catching a High End Lighting showcase in Orlando, Florida, by Vallejo at the House of Blues, Miami producer Emilio Estefan immediately signs Vallejo releasing Into the New, released by Sony in 2000.
-The album garnered mixed reviews but did well on the Rock Charts getting the band invited on nationwide US tours by Stone Temple Pilots, Linkin Park, Fuel, Disturbed, Blues Traveler, Matchbox Twenty, The Black Crowes.
-Prior to releasing their second single to national radio, an unfortunate one-two knock out combo of bad luck catches up to Vallejo with a complete label-heads change at Sony and weeks later the world-stopping distraction of 9/11.
-Sony cuts half of the artist roster with Vallejo on the list halfway into their summer tour.
-The weary brothers and band honor their remaining dates, head home strung out and drained spending over a year tangled in legal battles.
+After catching a High End Lighting showcase in Orlando, Florida, by Vallejo at the House of Blues, Miami producer Emilio Estefan immediately signed Vallejo and Into the New was released by Sony in 2000.
+The album had mixed reviews but did well on rock charts and the band was invited on nationwide tours by Stone Temple Pilots, Linkin Park, Fuel, Disturbed, Blues Traveler, Matchbox Twenty, and The Black Crowes.
+Prior to releasing a second single to national radio, an unfortunate one-two combo of bad luck happened to Vallejo with the leadership of the Sony label changing and weeks later the world-stopping 9/11 event.
+Sony cut half of the artist roster with Vallejo on the list halfway into their summer tour.
+The weary brothers and band honored their remaining dates and headed home strung out and drained spending over a year tangled in legal battles.